Assessing the dynamic vulnerability of an urban rail transit system and a case study of Beijing, China: Dynamic assessment of the vulnerability of a URT network

 \subsection{Accessibility-based dynamic identification of station importance}

 Stations are one of the most basic and critical components for the vulnerability of a URT network.
 The importance of a station is usually affected by the topological structure of a network and the passenger flow in the network.
 The existing indices that evaluate station importance from the perspective of topological structure include node degree, betweenness centrality and closeness centrality.
 To incorporate the impact of travel demand, passenger flow is usually employed to weight the degree (Equation \ref{eq1}) and betweenness (Equation \ref{eq2}).
 As mentioned above, most of the existing studies only consider daily passenger flow, obviously ignoring the rapid changes in passenger flow within a day.
 One of the reasons is that assigning fine-granularity passenger flow to a network (in particular to a large-scale network) usually creates a high requirement for computational efficiency, which is a challenging task.
-More importantly, simply assigning the passenger flow to the network only gives the edge section a flow attribute and cuts off the contact of passenger flow between OD stations.

-In this paper, we propose an accessibility-based station importance identification method that does not require passenger flow assignment.
-In detail, suppose that the operation of station $i$ is disturbed due to any unexpected reason during time period $t$, and we have the following accessibility-related variables. \begin{itemize} \item Three groups of passengers that have direct connections with station $i$ will be affected during time period $t$, namely, the passengers whose destination is station $i$ (denoted by $S^i_\text{out}(t)$), the passengers whose origin is station $i$ (denoted by $S^i_\text{in}(t)$), and the passengers who have to pass station $i$ (denoted by $S^i_\text{pass}(t)$).
+To overcome the difficulty, this paper proposes an accessibility-based station importance identification method that does not require passenger flow assignment.
+In detail, suppose that the operation of station $i$ is disturbed due to any unexpected reason during time period $t$, and we have the following accessibility-related variables. \begin{itemize} \item The following three groups of passengers that have direct connections with station $i$ will be affected during time period $t$, namely, the passengers whose destination is station $i$ (denoted by $S^i_\text{out}(t)$), the passengers whose origin is station $i$ (denoted by $S^i_\text{in}(t)$), and the passengers who have to pass station $i$ (denoted by $S^i_\text{pass}(t)$).
 The links of the stations that contain station $i$ as an intermediate station are predetermined using \textbf{Definition 1}, and there is no need to make real-time updates.
 Therefore, $S^i_\text{pass}(t)$ is the number of passengers who enter and leave the URT system from the two ends of the links of stations during time period $t$.